Yes, you can kick the yelling habit for good.

 Carol: You don’t think you get a little bit louder?

 Carol: I’d say every Type has the potential to be a yeller.
 In Lifestyle, we have a series on how each Type expresses their anger and how to start managing that.
 Now in the world of a parent, there’s a really prevalent pattern.
-We’re gonna look at three different patterns that can play out that keep you stuck in the yelling habit.
+We’re going to look at three different patterns that can play out that keep you stuck in the yelling habit.
 The first pattern is you have got into the habit that your children will not respond to what you’re asking of them until you yell.

 Anne: You’ve taught them how to…you’re teaching them that they don’t have to listen to you until you get intense.